Skip to content

 Learning Objectives After completing this chapter, you will be able to:

-• [ ] Understand that the [] operator is essentially syntactic sugar for pointer arithmetic
+• [ ] Understand that the [] operator is essentially syntactic sugar for pointer arithmetic.

 Environment Setup

-We run all the following experiments in this environment:
+We will conduct all subsequent experiments in the following environment:

-• Platform: Linux x86_64 (WSL2 is also fine)
+• Platform: Linux x86_64 (WSL2 is also acceptable).

-• Compiler: GCC 13+ or Clang 17+
+• Compiler: GCC 13+ or Clang 17+.

-• Compiler flags: -Wall -Wextra -std=c++17
+• Compiler flags: -Wall -Wextra -std=c++17.

 Let's start with a classic operation.
 We declare an array and assign its name to a pointer: